smarter-project/smarter-cni/README.md

     cd build
     docker buildx build --platform linux/arm64/v8,linux/arm/v7,linux/amd64 -t registry.gitlab.com/arm-research/smarter/smarter-cni:v0.2 --push .

-The file `build/smarter-bridge.conf` contains the configuration for the bridge network created for smarter-cni.
-The "subnet" parameter must match the `--cluster-cidr' value used when starting the Kubernetes master.
-The "gateway" parameter must match the subnet appropriately.
+The YAML file `smartercni_ds.yaml` contains a ConfigMap "smartercniconfig" which contains some default values: `172.38.0.0` for the subnet and `172.38.0.1` for the gateway.
+These values are substituted into the configuration file for the bridge netwqork created by snmarter-cni: `smarter-bridge.conf`

-The YAML file `smartercni_ds.yaml` contains a ConfigMap "smartercniconfig" which contains some default values: "172.38.0.0" for the subnet and "172.38.0.1" for the gateway.
+*The "subnet" parameter must match the `--cluster-cidr` value used when starting the Kubernetes master.
+The `gateway` parameter must match the `subnet` appropriately.*